tomsaleeba/grunt-ngdocs/README.md

 });
 ```

-Check out the [Writing AngularJS documentation wiki article](https://github.com/angular/angular.js/wiki/Writing-AngularJS-Documentation) to see what's possible,
-or take a look at the [AngularJS source code](https://github.com/angular/angular.js/tree/master/src/ng) for more examples.
+See the [AngularJS source code](https://github.com/angular/angular.js/tree/master/src/ng) for more examples.

 ##Batarang
 If your examples are empty you maybe have batarang enabled for the docs site.